aivarsliepa/spotify-manager/devnotes.md

 # TODO

-- Update dependencies, fix vunlerabilities
-- switch to redux toolkit/hooks
+- Use redux toolkit for API